lycjackie/boot2root/celestial.md

 {"username":"Dummy","country":"Idk Probably Somewhere Dumb","city":"Lametown","num":"2"}
 ```

-By playing around with the json.
-I managed to get some errors
+By playing around with the json a bit, you can see that there are some errors being display.

+More importantly the `node-serialize`

 ![errors](https://raw.githubusercontent.com/lycjackie/boot2root/master/images/celestial.png)

-with some googling, I managed to find a nodejs shell code.
+With some googling about nodejs serialize issue, you can find some nodejs shellcode available.

 https://github.com/ajinabraham/Node.Js-Security-Course/blob/master/nodejsshell.py